lachlan-ibm/ibmvia_autoconf/docs/webseal.rst

 WebSEAL Reverse Proxy Configuration
 ###################################
-This section covers the WebSEAL configuration of a Verify Access deployment.
+This section covers the WebSEAL configuration of a Verify Identity Access deployment.
 This includes configuring the reverse proxy policy server and user registry.

 Administrators can also use this section to cover WebSEAL specific functionality such as HTTP transformation rules,